dliang5/breakpoint-assembly/README.md

 # BMEResearch
 Current stage of the project:
-1. grep the TE positions and match them with set_5_8 and see if it gets the first entry out.
+1. Make sure that the trans. elements are being checked and find a way to create a range to check the TE elements with the breakpoints.
-2. make sure this part really works before downloading the rest of the SRR files.
+2. TRY TO MAKE A PAIR OF CLUSTERS IN ONE CLASS OBJECT.